Critical Survey: Taitron Components (TAIT) and Its Competitors

 |2.48

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 15.74%.
-Given Taitron Components’ competitors higher probable upside, analysts plainly believe Taitron Components has less favorable growth aspects than its competitors.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.58%.
+Given Taitron Components’ competitors higher possible upside, analysts clearly believe Taitron Components has less favorable growth aspects than its competitors.

-15.4% of Taitron Components shares are owned by institutional investors.
-Comparatively, 43.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-61.2% of Taitron Components shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+15.4% of Taitron Components shares are held by institutional investors.
+Comparatively, 43.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
+61.2% of Taitron Components shares are held by insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Taitron Components Company Profile